Agapemonites: John Hugh Smyth-Pigott

+Background

+Smyth-Pigott's birth name was John Hugh Smyth.
+He was born in Somerset around 1853.
+He had wealthy parents, and was an Oxford graduate, but he began his career as a sailor.
+After ordination as an Anglican clergyman in 1882, he became a curate and Salvation Army officer.
+He died of influenza, and his funeral took place in the Agapemone grounds on 24 March 1927.

+Smyth-Pigott at Agapemone

 After Prince died in 1899 he was replaced by the Reverend John Hugh Smyth-Pigott.
 Around 1890, Smyth-Pigott again started leading meetings of the community and recruited 50 young female followers to supplement the ageing population of Agapemonites.
 He took Ruth Anne Preece as his second wife and she had three children, named Glory, Power and Life.
 By 1902 his fame had spread as far as India, from where Mirza Ghulam Ahmad warned him of his false teachings and made a death prophecy against him in a letter written in November 1902, stating that should Smyth-Pigott refuse to repent from his claims to divinity, then he would die within the lifetime of Mirza Ghulam Ahmad.
 Also adding that should Smyth-Pigott not die within his lifetime, then this would falsify Mirza Ghulam's claim to messiahship.
 Along with the cited letter, Mirza Ghulam also separately announced the prophecy he received about Smyth-Pigott in 1902.
 This was recorded in the 'Tadhkirah'-a collection of his dreams, visions and revelations.
 Despite this prophecy, Smyth-Pigott continued to claim to be God, both during the life of Mirza Ghulam Ahmad, and after his death.
 Cited are two August 1905 newspaper clippings from the Auckland Star and The Cambrian detailing separate eyewitness reports of both Smyth-Pigott claiming to be God and his followers still openly preaching his divinity.
 Similarly, following Mirza Ghulam's death in 1908, Smyth-Pigott once again claimed to be God in 1909 during his inhibition by the Bishop of Bath and Wells, as recorded in the Nottingham Evening Post of March 1927.

 The house which may have belonged to Smyth-Pigott in St John's Wood was visited by John Betjeman in his film Metro-land.
 It is built in the neo-gothic style.
 It is currently the home of the television presenter Vanessa Feltz and was previously the home of Charles Saatchi.